Hata clan: Historical inaccuracy

 There are other examples where the name "Hata" was used before the clan adopted the new character.
 Takenouchi no Sukune, a legendary Japanese general who had many connections to Silla, had a son named Hata no Yashiro who is also a legendary figure of the Hata clan while it was still under "波多".
 Historically, he is believed to be the original founder of the clan despite skepticism from modern scholars (see chronology of the Hata clan).
-Later, the use of "波多" was also carried on by another immigrant clan of Korean descent called Sakanoue clan, the branch clan of Yamatonoaya clan, where Sakanoue no Ara (坂上阿良) formed his own separate clan using the same characters of Hata clan's original name, "波多".
+Later, the use of "波多" was also carried on by another immigrant clan of Korean descent called Sakanoue clan, the branch clan of Yamato no Aya clan, where Sakanoue no Ara (坂上阿良) formed his own separate clan using the same characters of Hata clan's original name, "波多".
 See legacy of the Sakanoue clan for more information.

 It is thought that the misconception revolving around the origins of Jinhan (previous kingdom of Silla) being built by Qin dynasty refugees, first mentioned in the Records of the Three Kingdoms, was what caused the Silla immigrants to become descendants of the Qin dynasty in the Shinsen Shōjiroku (see History of Jinhan confederacy).
 The book is also scrutinized by modern Japanese historians for putting some clans under "Kan (漢)" or "Han dynasty" and not the Three Kingdoms of Korea, the same way it put Hata under Qin dynasty instead of Silla.
 It also contradicts the claims made in the Nihon Shoki (the first and oldest mentioning of Hata) that Yuzuki no Kimi was from Qin dynasty and not Paekche without providing any substantial evidence.
 For further context, the Nihon Shoki lacks any mentions of Qin when discussing about Hata.

-Historian Mitsuo Inoue (井上 満郎) posits that centuries after immigrants from Silla had settled in the 5th century, their descendants needed a name for their clan founder in order to be properly included into the Shinsen Shōjiroku, and thus chose Yuzuki no Kimi; someone who was mentioned only once in the Nihon Shoki and had no direct relations with the clan prior to the claim.
+Historian Mitsuo Inoue (井上 満郎) posits that centuries after immigrants from Silla had settled in the 5th century, their descendants needed a name for their clan founder to be properly included into the Shinsen Shōjiroku, and thus chose Yuzuki no Kimi; someone who was mentioned only once in the Nihon Shoki and had no direct relations with the clan prior to the claim.
 Afterwards, under the misguided assumption that Silla (Jinhan) was of Qin's origin, it was recorded that Yuzuki no Kimi and in turn, the Hata clan were originally from the Qin dynasty and adopted the "Qin (秦)" character.
 In return, it is thought that the descendants of the Hata clan sought for social influence during the compilation of Shinsen Shōjiroku, and thus embraced the misinformed idea and self-proclaimed themselves to be part of Qin Shi Huang's lineage which would have given the clan more legitimacy for its political dominance and reason to remain in power.
 In actuality, their relations to Yuzuki no Kimi is questionable, as well as Yuzuki's own relations with Qin Shi Huang.
 It is highly likely that all three candidates (Hata–Yuzuki–Qin Shi Huang) are not related as the statements found in the Shinsen Shōjiroku are based on self-proclaimed claims rather than historical and genealogical facts.